ItayLap/ItayLap/README.md

 ### About me 🔍
-👋 I'm Itay, a front-end programmer on a journey of continuous learning and growth.
+👋 I'm Itay, a front-end programmer on a journey of continuous learning and growth.With a deep passion for learning and sharing my knowledge.

 🚀 Equipped with vast knowledge in Html, Css, Scss and Java Script , I exel in creating solutions to complex problems.
 Whether it's transforming complex design ideas to functional wesites or architecting optimized websites , I'm always up for the challenge.